lfe/lfe.github.io/content/_index.md

 LFE: Fifty Shades of Distributed, Syntax-Free Message-Passing.

+Where even a distributed Prolog dare not go.

 Come for the Lisp, stay for the Erlang/OTP.

 Come for the fault-tolerance and high-availability.
 Stay for the fault-tolerance and high-availability.